Get

 Image By: ivSky, Shutterstock

 A balanced and nutritious diet plays a vital role in maintaining your Chihuahua’s overall health, including their eye health.
-Providing your furry friend with the right nutrients can help prevent excessive tearing caused by dietary deficiencies.
+Providing your furry friend with the right nutrients can help support normal eye function and overall ocular health.

 Antioxidants

 Antioxidants, such as vitamins A, C, and E, can help protect your Chihuahua’s eyes from oxidative damage.
 These vitamins are found in various fruits, vegetables, and high-quality dog food.
-Adding some colorful veggies like carrots, sweet potatoes, or bell peppers to their meals can be an excellent way to supplement their antioxidant intake.
+Adding small amounts of colorful veggies like carrots, sweet potatoes, or bell peppers to their meals can be an excellent way to supplement their antioxidant intake.

 Omega-3 Fatty Acids

-Omega-3 fatty acids have anti-inflammatory properties that can benefit your Chihuahua’s eye health.
+Omega-3 fatty acids have anti-inflammatory properties that can benefit your Chihuahua’s eye health, particularly for supporting the tear film and ocular surface.
 Foods rich in omega-3s include fish, such as salmon or sardines, and flaxseed oil.
 Consult your veterinarian before adding these foods to your Chihuahua’s diet to ensure you’re providing the appropriate amount for their size and age.

 Water Intake